KunjMaheshwari/React-Complete-10hr/readme.md

 7. State -> Any change in the state will re render the UI on the web page.

 8. Batching -> React never sends anything immediately, it first bundles all the changes then sends to the virtual DOM with the help of reconsilation.

+9. Difting -> Difting is a process in React.js in which React Compares the virtual DOM with the Actual DOM.

+10. Reconcillation -> It is a process through which react updates it's UI very quickly.

+11. React Fiber -> React Fiber is a reimplementation of the React core algorithm, introduced to improve its performance and capabilities.